inin2007/C-Sharp/Exercises/README.md

 #### 8. Write a method that divides two numbers (provided as parameters).
 Tip: you will need to use the modifiers public and static.

 Answer: https://github.com/inin2007/C-Sharp/blob/master/Exercises/methods.cs

+#### 9. Make a class car with the properties numTires = 4, year = 2000, and runs = true, and create three instances of it: car1, car2, and car3.

+Answer: